nicbeuc/website/src/projects/rchiara.md

 ## Crafting a Cohesive Design Language

-There was really no dinstict design language or brand voice on the existing site, which left the store feeling soulless and a bit like an unfinished template.
-The client really wanted a design style that spoke to the quality and uniqueness of their pieces, while also still letting the beauty of their jewelry shine through.
+The original site was missing a distinct design language and brand voice, which left it feeling unfinished and devoid of character.
+As a part of the redesign, the client sought to establish a design style that would convey the quality and uniqueness of their pieces while still allowing the beauty of their jewelry to take center stage.

+We started by gathering inspiration from a variety of sources, including the client's reference sites, to assemble a moodboard from which we could derive a distinct design direction.

+The end result was a design system that echoed the quality and elegance of the brand, featuring a clean and sophisticated serif font for headings, and accented by various shades of the boutique's signature pink, plum and powder colors.

 <Divider />

 ## Elevating the Shopping Experience

-One of the weakest aspects of the existing site was the search experience.
-Trying to search for a jewelry piece was a multi-step process that lacked modern ecommerce search features, such as search suggestions and predictive search.
-When building the updated search experience, our goal was to give the shopper a variety of pathways to find the perfect piece; whether they are looking for a specific ring, a collection for inspiration, or a page to learn more about the business.
+One of the major shortcomings of the original site was its search experience.
+Finding a jewelry piece required too many steps and lacked modern eCommerce features like search suggestions and predictive results.
+In designing the updated search experience, our goal was to provide shoppers with various pathways to discover the perfect piece—whether they're searching for a specific ring, exploring a collection for inspiration, or looking to inquire about custom bridal pieces.

 <Video name="rchiara-video-search" caption="The new predictive search feature in action"/>

-Similarly, product filtering and sorting on the existing site was severely limited; shoppers were only given the option to sort products based on a handful of parameters.
-Our revamped experience put the power back in the shopper's hands, which most importantly allowed them to find pieces within a specific price range and ones that featured a certain metal type.
+Product filtering and sorting on the previous site were notably limited, providing just a handful of options.
+Our redesigned experience gave shoppers more control, enabling them to easily filter products by price range and metal type, ensuring they could find exactly what they were looking for.

 <Video name="rchiara-video-filter" caption="Shoppers can filter by price, metal, gemstone and more"/>

-Perhaps our proudest enhancement was the product detail page.
-The client requested the ability to include high definition videos to showcase their products, while also maintaining the ability to zoom in to photos of the pieces.
-Our solution was a robust media gallery that gave the shopper an up-close look at the piece they were interested in.
+A key highlight of our redesign was the transformation of the product detail page, where we aimed to enhance the way shoppers interact with and appreciate the jewelry.
+The client desired the capability to include high-resolution videos to showcase their jewelry, along with the option to zoom in on images.
+Our solution was a comprehensive media gallery that allowed shoppers to explore each piece in stunning detail.

 <Video name="rchiara-video-pdp" caption="An enhanced shopping experience on the main product page"/>